salilab/saliweb/doc/modules/frontend.rst

       Check whether access to the given *page_type* is allowed. *page_type* is one of 'index', 'submit', 'queue', 'results', 'help'.
-It should simply return if access is allowed, or throw an :exc:`AccessDeniedError` if access is not permitted.
+It should simply return if access is allowed, or throw an :exc:`~saliweb::frontend.AccessDeniedError` exception if access is not
+      permitted.
 By default, it simply returns, allowing all access.

    .. method:: allow_file_download(file)